 The answer is "it depends."
 What's the type of plant?
 Where do you live?
 What's the climate like?
 Even altitude can make a difference.
 For example, most haworthias and gasterias prefer shade but can handle some sun along the coast.
 Many but by no means all cacti are fine in desert sun.
 As a general rule, the majority of soft-leaved succulents want half a day's sun (in mild climates) and dappled or "bright" shade the rest of the day.

 Light is essential to any plant's survival, but too much can damage it.
 Too little can ruin its shape.
 Providing optimal light often comes down to observation.

-Above: If these plants could talk, they'd say, "The light is over there."
+Above: If these succulents could talk, they'd say, "The light is over there."
 When succulents lean, it's usually because they're seeking more sun.
 The phenomenon of growing toward light is "phototropism."
 Stretched growth in low-light situations is "etiolation."

 Above: This aloe closed its rosette to protect it's vital core from too much sun and resulting dehydration.
 Pigment similar to that of autumn leaves protects it from burning.
 The plant is "stressed" -- not necessarily a bad thing.
 It'll recover when the rains come and sun is not as harsh, just as it would in the wild.